low/low_regex/readme.md

 # Low Regex for Craft

 Adds a preg_replace filter to Twig.
+No obsolete, as Craft now boasts a [native regex replace filter](http://buildwithcraft.com/docs/templating/filters#replace}.

 ## Usage